idatta84/java-poc/README.md

 # java-poc
-This repository will contain examples of java
+This repository will contain examples of java.